 Top 10 Sunset Cruises

-Sailing from Bar Harbor on the Margaret Todd, this 90-minute cruise caters to a variety of viewers: Pet owners can bring dogs on a leash to mingle with Maggie, the Newfoundland salty dog.
+Sailing from Bar Harbor on the Margaret Todd schooner, this 90-minute cruise caters to a variety of viewers: Pet ownerseven can bring dogs on a leash.
 Couples cozy up to the romantic view, and families will enjoy the live folk, guitar, fiddle, or banjo music.

 The view: Depending on the wind direction, the coastlines of Acadia National Park and Frenchman Bay islands provide plenty of opportunities for viewing wildlife including bald eagles, seals, and waterfowl.